adityapgupta/GNN_Acceleration/README.md

 This study aims to provide insights into the efficiency and performance trade-offs of different GNN acceleration techniques.

 ### Results
-The results of the comparative study are given in the following table:
+The results of the comparative study are given in the following tables.
+A full discussion of these results can be found in the report accompanying this project.

 **TABLE I**: System parameters while training
 | **Sparsification** <br> **Method** | **Sampling** <br> **Method** | **CPU** <br> **Usage (%)** | **CPU** <br> **Power (W)** | **GPU** <br> **Usage (%)** | **GPU** <br> **Power (W)** | **RAM** <br> **(MB)** | **vRAM** <br> **(MB)** |